anubh-v/v3ctor/README.md

     As a student, I should be able to specify a few planes / lines / points and ask for the intersections of my selected objects to be drawn (done)

+### Challenges Faced
+- We wanted to use the browser's local storage to save the user's work.
+Currently, we are facing challenges in saving the threejs graphics in a format suitable for this purpose.
 ### Acknowledgements
 We used the following tools to build our application:
 - [threeJS](https://threejs.org/): a Javascript 3D library, used for to create our graphics